DavidNiessen/gtb-solver/README.md

 !!
 YOUR HYPIXEL LANGUAGE MUST BE SET TO ENGLISH !!

-WARNING: This is technically a cheat and is therefore forbidden on the server.
+WARNING: This is technically a cheat and therefore prohibited on the server.
 I take no responsibility for possible bans.